luapower/website/www/md/get-involved.md

 Also, you may want to check the following:

-  * on Linux, run `csrc/check-glibc-symvers.sh` to check that you don't have any symbols that require glibc > 2.7.
-Also run `csrc/check-other-symvers.sh` to check for other dependencies that contain versioned symbols.
+  * on Linux, run `mgit check-glibc-symvers` to check that you don't have any symbols that require glibc > 2.7.
+Also run `mgit check-other-symvers` to check for other dependencies that contain versioned symbols.
-  * on OSX, run `csrc/check-osx-rpath.sh` to check that all library paths contain the `@rpath/` prefix.
+  * on OSX, run `mgit check-osx-rpath` to check that all library paths contain the `@rpath/` prefix.

 > A quick note about versioned symbols on Linux: